-To remove the emergency key, slide the mechanical latch NOTE: You can insert the double-sided emergency key
+NOTE: You can insert the double-sided emergency key into the lock cylinder with either side up.

 Removing Key Fob From Ignition

 Place the shift lever in PARK.
 Turn the Key Fob to the OFF position and then remove the Key Fob.